 According to Vito and Vito, SFC is a liberal-leaning institution, whereas Brooklyn College is completely liberal.
 Palmeri and DiGiovanni share the common goal of “preventing the brainwashing of our youth”.

-In regards to politics in the classroom, Palmeri said: “It is intellectually dishonest and disgusting when you have a professor that does not want you to engage in critical thinking.
+In regards to politics in the classroom, Palmeri says “it is intellectually dishonest and disgusting when you have a professor that does not want you to engage in critical thinking.

 “Instructors should have an open mind, students should have an open mind.
 Lectures should not be one sided.
 Professors should not attempt to push narratives or victim complexes.
 They shouldn’t be shoving anything down our throats.”